-What causes heart disease?
+What causes cardiovascular disease?
 At the doctor’s office, on television, even on your breakfast cereal box, you’ve heard and read about the many risks for heart attack.
 For men and women, heart disease is the leading cause of death.
 Well known risk factors include age, genetics, smoking, high LDL cholesterol, high blood pressure, lack of exercise, diabetes, and stress.
 Lesser known is periodontal disease, also called gum disease, and it afflicts up to 80% of Americans.
 Research shows a proven link between gum disease and heart disease.

 Research indicates that people who suffer chronic heart issues present with periodontal (gum) disease at an increased rate than heart healthy individuals.
 A recent study published in the European Journal of Preventive Cardiology included nearly 16,000 participants with chronic coronary artery disease.
 The participants underwent a thorough physical examination, blood testing, and were asked to complete an in depth lifestyle questionnaire including questions regarding their dental health and tooth loss.
 The results of the survey showed that:

 - 70% were smokers